-Our team put a lot of efforts in choosing and preparing for these QA interview questions.
+Our team has put a lot of efforts in the selection and preparation of these interview questions for manual testers.
 They have thought through all the answers and tried the best to keep them simple and easy to remember.

-Also, during the reviews, we get to explore a few points that could be important for you in facing an interview.
+Also, during the reviews, we get to explore many points that could be quite useful for software testers while facing an interview.

-We are listing them below so that you can work on them and get ready.
+We are listing them below so that you can work on them and get prepared quickly.

 - Read about the company and the opportunity.